 The County sent 3 staff members to training for maintenance of their Noncommercial Political Pesticide Applicator License.
-The licenses for County staff were issued on 9/30/17, 11/17/17 and 11/30/17; and expires one-year from date of issuance.
-Licenses are Texas Department of Agriculture Category 5 for "Right-of-Way Pest Control."
+The licenses for County staff were issued on 5/5/18, 9/30/18 and 11/30/18; and expires one-year from date of issuance.
+Licenses are Texas Department of Agriculture Category 5 for vegetation management.

-Implementation Activity Measurable Goal Completion Date Annual training for applicators Document training and copies of licenses Copy of licenses 12/31/17 and absorbent pads for smaller spills.
-The spill response kits contain Tyvex suits and personal protection equipment for employee safety.
-The annual spill prevention training refreshes the employee's knowledge of spill prevention,
+Implementation Activity Measurable Goal Completion Date Annual training for applicatorsDocument training and copies of licenses Copy of licenses 12/31/18